girlguidinghertfordshire/ggherts/youth-opportunities/index.md

 Let us know you are undertaking your Queen's Guide award by completing the online registration form, which can be found on the [forms page](/about-us/resources/#queens-guide-award-registration-form).

+Queen's Guide award participants may be interested in the [region Inspire challenge project](#inspirechallenge).
+Details can be found under the Inspire section at the bottom of this page.

 ## ![Duke of Edinburgh's Award Scheme logo](/assets/images/2023/06/duke-of-edinburgh.webp){:.float-end.mb-4.me-3}Duke of Edinburgh's Award

 Girlguiding has joined forces with DofE so this age group (14-24) can complete this fantastic challenge as part of their guiding experience.